Quantum Phase Space Description of a Cosmological Minimal Massive Bigravity Model: Introduction

 \section{Introduction}

-One of the most successful theories we have in physics is the Einstein's General Relativity Theory (GR)\citep{einstein_akad_1915}.
-We can observe that the majority of the phenomena related with gravity can be explained with the Einstein's Field Equations (EFE), from the classical Newtonian gravity force description to the light bend and gravitational waves observations: all of this can be simulated and reproduced in a proper limit with a very high precision.\\
+One of the most successful theories we have in physics is the Einstein's General Relativity Theory (GR) \cite{einstein_akad_1915}.
+We can observe that the majority of the phenomena related with gravity can be explained with the Einstein's Field Equations (EFE), from the classical Newtonian gravity force description to the light bend and gravitational waves observations: all of this can be simulated and reproduced in a proper limit with a very high precision.
+Nevertheless, in standard cosmology there is a important problem related with the present acceleration of Universe.
+The usual explanation is consider the addition of a cosmological constant $\Lambda$ which must be adjusted to fit experimental data.
+An alternative is to look for modifications to GR in order to get weaker interaction at cosmological scales but that remains good to describe short distance behavior, and this is a important issue if we are interested in study the cosmology in the firsts instants of Big Bang.
+Many proposals for extend EFE has been developed over the years, where string theory is a well-know candidate for a quantum theory of gravity.

-Leaving the Mercury's precession problem aside, we can note that only at extragalactic scales GR corrections to Newtonian dynamics makes sense.
-However, the astronomical observations of the deep background have raised questions that seems to be out of the GR standard description: the existence of a electromagnetically non-interacting dark matter component\citep{zwicky_rotverschiebung_1933,rubin_rotation_1970} and the fact that the universe is in a accelerated expansion\citep{perlmutter_measurements_1999} open a fruitful discussion about a generalization to EFE.\\

-Many proposals for modificate EFE has been developed over the years, where string theory is a well-know candidate for a quantum theory of gravity.
 GR is expressed as a non-linear self-interacting massless spin-2 particle field theory; from this point of view, a modification to gravity could be achieved through a massive spin-2 particle.
-Fierz and Pauli\citep{fierz_relativistic_1939} in 1939 linearized a massive spin-2 field fluctuation, and in 1979 Boulware and Deser showed that any nonlinear extension to Fierz-Pauli theory would exhibit a ghost inestability\citep{boulware_inconsistency_1972,boulware_can_1972}.
-The latest significant advance was in 2010 with the construction of a theory of ghost-free nonlinear massive gravity by de Rham, Gabadadze and Tolley (dRGT)\citep{de_rham_resummation_2011}.
-Later, Hassan and Rosen demonstrates that in a Hamiltonian constraint analysis, the Boulware-Deser ghost is abscent\citep{hassan_resolving_2012}. \\
+Fierz and Pauli \cite{fierz_relativistic_1939} linearized a massive spin-2 field fluctuation, and Boulware and Deser showed that any nonlinear extension to Fierz-Pauli theory would exhibit a ghost inestability \cite{boulware_inconsistency_1972,boulware_can_1972}, but one of the most significant advance was the construction of a theory of ghost-free nonlinear massive gravity by de Rham, Gabadadze and Tolley (dRGT) \cite{de_rham_resummation_2011}.
+Later, Hassan and Rosen (HR) demonstrates that in a Hamiltonian constraint analysis, the Boulware-Deser ghost is abscent \cite{hassan_resolving_2012}.